The Shopping Cart Solution: $350 Billion Less in U.S. Interest

 Lower food inflation would give the Federal Reserve room to cut interest rates — not symbolically, but meaningfully.
 Lower rates mean cheaper mortgages, cheaper car loans, cheaper credit cards, and more breathing room for millions of families.

-If the Fed reduced rates by just 1%, the U.S. government would save $350 billion in interest payments every single year.
+If the Fed cut rates by just 1%, the U.S. government would save $350 billion in interest payments every year.
 That's $350 billion not spent on servicing debt — but potentially available for schools, hospitals, infrastructure, climate action, or hunger relief.

 Globally, the savings could exceed $1.5 trillion annually.
-That's enough to reshape entire economies.
+Enough to reshape entire economies.

 "Overbuying doesn't just drain your wallet — it drains the public treasury."

 Corporate profit becomes public cost.
-And taxpayers are left holding the bill.
+And taxpayers are left paying for it.

 The Shopping Cart Revolution Is an Economic Revolution